 Is Madrid going downhill?

-Because El País has announced that Madrid is in a downhill slide.
+Recently, El País has announced that Madrid is in a downhill slide.

-That the city is not a cultural reference like it used to be, that Barcelona is attracting more tourists, that it’s dirty and cheap and has no recognizable skyline or monuments like the Eiffel Tower and blah blah blah.
+They say that the city is not a cultural reference like it used to be, that Barcelona is attracting more tourists, that it’s dirty and cheap and has no recognizable skyline or monuments like the Eiffel Tower and blah blah blah.

 Is it true?